-I’m in the process of learning to become a green anti-aging beauty expert – out of default.
-I have had to completely relearn everything I ever knew about beauty products.
+I had to learn to become a green anti-aging beauty expert – out of default.
+And I I had to completely relearn everything I ever knew about beauty products.

-Why I’m Becoming A Green Anti-Aging Beauty Expert
+Why I Became A (Mostly) Green Beauty Expert

 Skin Allergies Over 40